AlmostTypical/github-clone-react/README.md

 In this sprint we will learn about React Router, a library for React that allows us to route our users to different parts of our application.
 We will be implementing a "GitHub visualiser", a clone of the GitHub website that displays the Northcoders organisation, its members, members' profiles and their repos, all in different routes.

 We will be getting the data from our own custom API server because GitHub limits API requests to 60 an hour, which is not ideal for development.
-You read the **neat** reference for the API [here](https://northcoders-github-api.herokuapp.com/).
+You can read the **neat** reference for the API [here](https://northcoders-github-api.herokuapp.com/).

 ### Objectives